GPUOpen-Tools/radeon_memory_visualizer/documentation/source/timeline.rst

 --------------
 The **Timeline graph** displays a visual representation of memory related events contained in the trace that occurred over a period of time along the horizontal axis.
-There are four viewing modes:
+There are three viewing modes:

-1. Committed (the default view)
+1. Virtual memory heap

 2. Resource usage count

-3. Virtual memory heap

-4. Resource usage size
+3. Resource usage size

 The viewing mode can be changed by selecting from the combo box above the top-left of the timeline.
 Note that with previous releases of RMV, the default Timeline view was "Resource usage size."
-The default mode is now "Committed."
+The default mode is now "Virtual memory heap."

 A color legend below the timeline will indicate what resources are represented by the colors in the timeline.